 Background

 The Black Midwifery Fellowship in California is the second in the nation, the first led by Nikia Grayson in Nashville Tennessee.
 In California the Nurse-Midwives of San Francisco General Hospital sponsored a pilot year of the program in 2023-2024.
 For 2024-2026 the fellowship will be sponsored by the California Department of Health Care Access and Information (HCAI).
-We will launch our inaugural cohort of 2 fellows October 2024-September 2025.
+We will launch our inaugural cohort of 2 fellows September 2025 -August 2026.
 The BMF in CA is as a part of the Reproductive Health Services Corps (RHSC).
 The Corps is comprised of 6 organizations: Training in Early Abortion Comprehensive Healthcare (TEACH), UCSF School of Nursing, CSU East Bay School of Nursing, Nurses for Sexual & Reproductive Health (NSRH), Abortion Care Training Incubator for Outstanding Nurse Scholars (ACTIONS) and the BMF in CA. The goal of the RHSC is to expand educational and training opportunities in contraception and abortion to all members of the healthcare team in CA.